openstack/openstack-manuals/doc/cli-reference/source/manila.rst

   Name or ID of share to migrate.

 ``<host@backend#pool>``
-  Destination host, backend and pool in format 'host@backend#pool'.
+  Destination host where share will be migrated to.
+Use the format 'host@backend#pool'.

 **Optional arguments:**

 ``--force_host_assisted_migration <True|False>, --force-host-assisted-migration <True|False>``
-  Enables
-  or
-  disables
-  generic
-  host-based
-  force-migration,
-  which
-  bypasses
-  driver
-  optimizations.
+  Enforces the use of the host-assisted migration approach, which bypasses driver optimizations.
   Default=False.
-Renamed from "force_host_copy" in
-  version 2.22.

 ``--preserve-metadata <True|False>, --preserve_metadata <True|False>``
-  Chooses whether migration should be forced to preserve all file metadata when moving its contents.
+  Enforces migration to preserve all file metadata when moving its contents.
+If set to True, host-assisted migration will not be attempted.

-  Default=True.
-Introduced in version 2.22.
+``--preserve-snapshots <True|False>, --preserve_snapshots <True|False>``
+  Enforces migration of the share snapshots to the destination.
+If set to True, host-assisted migration will not be attempted.

 ``--writable <True|False>``
-  Chooses whether migration should be forced to remain writable while contents are being moved.
-Default=True.
+  Enforces migration to keep the share writable while contents are being moved.
-  Introduced in version 2.22.
+  If
+  set
+  to
+  True,
+  host-assisted
+  migration
+  will
+  not
+  be
+  attempted.

-``--non-disruptive <True|False>, --non_disruptive <True|False>``
+``--nondisruptive <True|False>``
-  Chooses whether migration should only be performed if it is not disruptive.
-Default=False.
-Introduced in version 2.22.
+  Enforces migration to be nondisruptive.
+If set to True, host-assisted migration will not be attempted.

 ``--new_share_network <new_share_network>, --new-share-network <new_share_network>``
-  Specifies a new share network if desired to change.
-  Default=None.
-Introduced in version 2.22.
+  Specify the new share network for the share.
+Do not specify this parameter if the migrating share has to be retained within its current share network.

 ``--new_share_type <new_share_type>, --new-share-type <new_share_type>``
-  Specifies a new share type if desired to change.
-  Default=None.
-Introduced in version 2.22.
+  Specify the new share type for the share.
+Do not specify this parameter if the migrating share has to be retained with its current share type.

 .. _manila_pool-list: